sprk2012/sprk2012-cfp/linda_liukas_and_terence_lee-the_first_cut_is_deepest/README.md

 After being a Rails Girls coach, Terence got reminded again what it’s like to be a beginner.
 One of the things he realized was getting a basic Ruby and Rails environment up and running was way too hard.
 He started working with Yehuda Katz on Tokaido, a OS X Ruby and Rails installer meant to be extremely simple.
 Instead of requiring the developer to understand how to compile their own Ruby, it follows the standard OS X app installation.
 This means that a new user, of any skill level can get up and running in minutes and not in days.

 Reaching out and including people is important to the growth of the community.
-It allows us to reach a whole new audience of users like parents, siblings, or kids.
+It allows us to grab a whole new audience of users like parents, siblings, or kids.
 These kind of people bring a refreshing perspective to the table which leads to simpler tools and makes the ecosystem more awesome even for veterans.

 - Preferred presentation day: [no preference]
 - Presentation language: [English]